BMSA Basketball Tournament: Halftime Interview with JD Foureau

 Does it make you feel closer to your fellow peers to compete in the basketball tournament?

 Most people that are playing in today’s event I play basketball with often, some even weekly.
-We are competing today in the event, but it’s all fun and games to us in the end.
+We are competing today in the event, but it’s all fun and games for us in the end.
 Everyone knows it’s to raise money and to raise spirits.

 What is the reason for the tournament and where are the proceeds going?